 - This bread is perfect for experimenting and tweaking to your taste.
 Add more or less of the seed mix.
 Add more or less of the onion and garlic powder flavour.
 I’ve been tempted to spread some cream cheese onto the dough before adding the seed mix and baking a bit of the cream cheese flavour into the bread, as well.

-- 2 1/4 tsp Active Dry or regular Instant yeast
+- 2 1/4 teaspoons (7 g) Active Dry or regular Instant yeast

-- 2 Tbsp vegetable oil, or any neutral tasting oil
+- 2 Tablespoons vegetable oil, or any neutral tasting oil

-- 2 Tbsp sesame seeds, white or black, or a mix of both
+- 2 Tablespoons sesame seeds, white or black, or a mix of both

 - In a large bowl or the bowl of a stand mixer fitted with the kneading hook, add the warm water, yeast and sugar.
 Let stand 5 minutes, the add the lukewarm milk and melted butter (or oil).
 Mix to combine.